vanvfields/Microsoft-365/Exchange Online/README.md

 <p>• Disable-Forwarding.ps1: This script will disable auto-forwarding and also output csv of existing forwarders to C:\temp

 <p>Be sure to read the comments and review each script.
 You are responsible for your own implementation, use at your own risk.
+<p>Please note that certain settings in the baseline scripts will be out of alignment with the ORCA powershell module.
+This is by design.
+You are free to modify.
 <p>These scripts follow the guide published at: https://www.itpromentor.com/email-security-checklist/